ColleagueRiley/RSGL/README.md

 ## button.c
-`examples/button.c` is an example that shows off how to create and manage buttons using RSGL, these include, a default style button, an checkbox, a toggle button, radio buttons, a comboBox and a custom button
+`examples/button.c` is an example that shows off how to create and manage buttons using RSGL, these include, a default style button, an checkbox, a toggle button, radio buttons, a comboBox, a slider and a custom button

 # container.c
 `examples/container.c` is an example which shows how to create and manage a widget container